muskanTaza/Tazapay-VS-Code-Assistant/README.md

-# TazaPay MCP Integration
+# TazaPay Integration

-A Visual Studio Code extension for seamlessly integrating with TazaPay's MCP (Model Context Protocol) services.
+A Visual Studio Code extension for seamlessly integrating with TazaPay's services.
 Authenticate with your secret key, discover available tools, and get instant help from TazaPay's AI assistant directly in GitHub Copilot Chat using `@tazapay`.

 ## 🚀 New: GitHub Copilot Integration